 "No, but they all think we did."

 "They probably don't even know we exist, we are just other people in the room."

 "Shh, don't speak so loud, they'll all hear you."
-Gloria caught a smile from a woman at the next table.
-She smiled back, but looked away feeling even more flushed.
-"When's our breakfast coming, I wish that we hadn't bothered now."
+I caught a smile from a woman at the next table.
+I smiled back but looked away feeling even more flushed.
+"When's our breakfast coming, I wish we hadn't bothered now."

 The farmer's wife walked in with two breakfasts.
-Gloria looked at her and suddenly her heart began pounding as she thought about their conversation the previous day.
-She was filled with dread at the thought that the woman might make a fuss; might make an announcement to the others in the room about the newly-weds on their honeymoon.
-She would die; she would crawl under the table and die.
-The woman put the breakfast on their table; she looked at Gloria's burning face and then she gave a large smile and to Gloria's relief walked off.
+I looked at her and suddenly my heart began pounding as I thought about our conversation the previous day.
+I feared the woman might make a fuss; might make an announcement to the others in the room about the newly-weds on their honeymoon.
+I would die; I would crawl under the table and die.
+The woman put the breakfast on our table; she looked at my burning face, gave a large smile and to my relief walked off.

-After breakfast they packed up their bags and were about to set off home.
-Ellis stopped her at the door.
+After breakfast we packed up our bags and were about to set off home.
+Ellis stopped me at the door.
 "Gloria, it's about Gordy.
 I don't expect you to lie for me, but can you just say nothing, just don't deny anything.
 You know what I mean?
 Or he'll think there's something wrong with me."